Bar program · Pour cost · Operations

 (Sources: Toast, BinWise, USBG bar management curriculum.)

 The discipline I’d push: run aggregate weekly.
 Run per-drink any time aggregate drifts more than a point.
-Both numbers tell different parts of the story, and an operator who reads both is two steps ahead of one who reads either alone.
+The two numbers tell different parts of the story, and if you only read one of them you’re guessing at the other half.
+I’d rather not guess with margin.

 What I’d tell my younger bartender self #